fission/blog.fission.io/content/posts/kubecon-eu-18.md

 Also the workflow engine has the ability to learn from previous invocations in order to improve performance (pre-booting functions) and prevent cold-starts.

-One similarity that workflows have with message queues is that you're only defning relationships and where the actual data should go.
+One similarity that workflows have with message queues is that you're only defining relationships and where the actual data should go.
 But operations such as making sure the right data goes the right place at the right time, is all handled by the workflow engine itself.

 ### Cons